Study in Europe with the assistance of ERASMUS!

 Please refer to the pages http://www.sprachenzentrum.uni-frankfurt.de of the Sprachenzentrum of Goethe University where you can take language classes in order to prepare for your ERASMUS mobility.

-Please find here recordings of our sessions about:
+Please also find recordings of last year's info sessions about: